 Monitoring typically provides a limited view of system data focused on individual metrics.
 This approach is sufficient when systems failure modes are well understood.
 Because monitoring tends to focus on key indicators such as utilization rates and throughput, monitoring indicates overall system performance.
 For example, when monitoring a database, you’ll want to know about any latency when writing data to a disk or average query response time.
 Experienced database administrators learn to spot patterns that can lead to common problems.
 Examples include a spike in memory utilization, a decrease in cache hit ratio, or an increase in CPU utilization.
 These issues may indicate a poorly written query that needs to be terminated and investigated.

-The “three pillars” of observability
+The “three pillars” of observability and beyond

-- Logs include application- and system-specific data that provide details about the operations and flow of control within a system.
+- Logs include application- and system-specific data that details the operations and flow of control within a system.
 Log entries describe events, such as starting a process, handling an error, or simply completing some part of a workload.
 Logging complements metrics by providing context for the state of an application when metrics are captured.
 For example, log messages might indicate a large percentage of errors in a particular API function.
-At the same time, metrics on a dashboard are showing resource exhaustion issues, such as lack of available memory.
+At the same time, metrics on a dashboard are showing resource exhaustion issues, such as a lack of available memory.
 Metrics may be the first sign of a problem, but logs can provide details about what is contributing to the problem and how it impacts operations.

 - Metrics in this context are sets of measurements taken over time, and there are a few types: